vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Resume reminder for hand gripper exercise in the vaccine arm: Seven days after the vaccine appointment

-* Resume reminder for strength exercises: Eight days after the vaccine appointment
+* Resume reminder for strength exercises: Nine days after the vaccine appointment

 ### Reminders to pause and resume jogging and breath holds